 Am I a good candidate for vaginal rejuvenation procedures?

-These treatments are NOT vaginal tightening surgery.
+These procedures are NOT vaginal tightening surgery.
 Vaginal tightening surgery is a different procedure that is very individual, quite invasive, may include mesh, and is often based on vaginal prolapse or severe trauma issues.
-We do not perform vaginal tightening surgery at ENRICH in Armadale, Melbourne.
+We do not perform tightening surgery at ENRICH.

 The vaginal revolution is here